-Are you thinking about getting into a career which involves Business Analysis, Big Data, or Database Administration?
-Obviously, if that’s the case, then you’ll have to have a good understanding of what SQL, MySQL can do for you.
+Are you considering getting into a career involving Business Analysis, Big Data, or Database Administration?
+If that’s the case, then you’ll have to have a good understanding of what SQL and MySQL can do for you.
 It is inconceivable to expect that you can ignore these fundamental concepts when seeking a job in a position involving databases in the future.

-Therefore, it is imperative that you have a firm grasp of not just SQL and MySQL but also the basic differences between the two as well.
+Therefore, you must have a firm grasp of not just SQL and MySQL but also the fundamental differences between the two as well.
 The purpose of this article is to provide you with a detailed breakdown of the differences between SQL and MySQL and how they can be applied to your daily business.

 The boom of the Internet and online business has led every industry to explore the digital side of the market.
 The Pandemic also became a significant catalyst for businesses to go digital and make their presence on the web.
 All of this opened up new avenues for data analysts, business administrators, database administrators, etc, as data became a principal source for making strategic decisions.

 With this surging demand for creating pipelines for managing, analyzing, storing, and securing data, professionals require software and tools.
 This is how technology introduced us to databases, database systems, SQL, and MySQL.

 Let us look at a few terminologies before diving right into the difference between MySQL and SQL.

 A database is a collection of all the data stored and organized electronically in a software system.
 It is a technology that allows us to store any type or large volume of data for easy accessibility and use.

 There are so many types of databases catering to different purposes like centralized databases managing all the information for universities at a centralized location or a cloud database where the information is stored on a server that can be accessed online.

 To manage, retrieve, store and maintain the database, a system is required.
 That is called the Database Management System.